How To Manage IBS in Children with Success

 The whole process can take up to 12 weeks.
 And during that time, we will look at challenging the FODMAPs sugars, and then we’ll be also reintroducing the eliminated foods, including the ones that are tolerated back into their diet.

-And so we need to adjust based on children’s tolerance level.
+And so we need to adjust based on children’s tolerance levels.
 What they can and cannot have at that time.

-This can help reassess, for any changes due to that growth and development, especially around fructose.
+This can help reassess, any changes due to that growth and development, especially around fructose.

 And then depending on their age, so if they’re close to 10 years of age, reassess to check for further tolerance.